cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 COMPOSE_FILE=docker-cloud.yml
 ```

-edit docker-cloud.yml to use correct image.
-If the CKAN_TAG variable is set in
+Edit **docker-cloud.yml** to use correct image.

-the .env file then docker compose will use that setting by default.
-The default
+If the **CKAN_TAG** variable is set in the **.env** file then docker compose will use that setting by default.

-setting for this variable is 'latest'.
-To change to a differente image tag you
-can change the setting in your .env file or overwrite at continer launch using
+The default setting for this variable is '**latest**'.
+To change to a different image tag you can change the setting in your **.env** file or overwrite at container launch using a shell environment variable.

-a shell environment variable.
-For eample to use the PR37 tag of the cioos ckan
-image you would use the following command
+For example: to use the **PR37** tag of the cioos ckan image you would use the following command

 ```bash
 export CKAN_TAG=PR37; docker-compose up -d